 Some Tech Details from Netflix’s Boxing Stream and What To Look For on Xmas Day

-Since Netflix’s live boxing event, I’ve talked to more than half a dozen ISPs globally and others who had direct insight into traffic during the event.
+Since Netflix’s live boxing event, I’ve spoken to more than half a dozen ISPs globally, as well as others who had direct insight into the traffic during the event.
 Based on those conversations, info from manifest files, error codes, and other sources I will not disclose, here’s part of what happened during the event and what to watch for during Netflix’s NFL games on Christmas.

-Post-event, some quickly suggested that ISPs ran out of “capacity” while not even defining what capacity they were referring to.
+Post-event, some quickly suggested that ISPs ran out of “capacity,” without even defining what capacity they were referring to.
 For most ISPs, almost all of Netflix’s traffic was carried on private network interconnects and appliances.
-Of the seven ISPs I spoke with, located in the US, Europe and another location, none had any capacity issues with peering, transit or private interconnects.
+Of the seven ISPs I spoke with, located in the US, Europe, and another location, none experienced any capacity issues with peering, transit, or private interconnects.
 In conversations with ISPs and what some ISPs posted online, they said:

 - “We have plenty of capacity with them in the form of OCAs and Private interconnects.”